 The cells lining the esophagus differ from those lining the stomach or intestines, mainly because they have different functions.
 They also have a distinctly different appearance, so it is usually easy for a physician to tell them apart when examining the esophagus and stomach.
 Normally, there is an area at the end of the esophagus that marks the border between the cells of the esophagus and those of the stomach.
 Barrett’s esophagus is the abnormal growth of intestinal-type cells above this border, into the esophagus.

-Since the cells lining the stomach are protected from contact with acid, their growth into the esophagus may actually be a defense mechanism.
+The Barrett’s cells may help protect the esophagus from acid exposure.
 It may protect the normal tissue in the esophagus against further damage by GERD.
 This may explain why the symptoms of GERD seem to lessen in some patients with Barrett’s esophagus.
 Unfortunately, these tissue changes may be a forerunner of cancer of the lower esophagus, known as adenocarcinoma.
-Cancer of the upper esophagus (squamous cell cancer) is usually related to alcohol and smoking.
+Another type of cancer of the esophagus is squamous cell cancer.
+It is more often formed in the upper esophagus and is increased in those with a history of alcohol and tobacco abuse.
 This type of cancer appears to be decreasing in the population, while the rate of adenocarcinoma is increasing sharply, especially in white males.

 In time, the Barrett’s cells may develop abnormal changes known as dysplasia.
 Over a period of perhaps two to five years, the dysplasia may progress from low grade, to high grade dysplasia, and finally to cancer.
 Fortunately, this happens only in about 1-5% of patients with Barrett’s esophagus.